bobpace/devbox/README.md

     docker run --name dotfiles bobpace/dotfiles

-Run one of [devbox nodebox scalabox gobox] with --volumes-from dotfiles
+Run one of [devbox nodebox scalabox gobox] with --volumes-from dotfiles.

+For convenience, you can use the scripts in devbox-scripts.sh to run containers with support to sudo docker commands and pass along any ssh keys you have added.

 ##Ssh keys for working with git